 Just as you can choose any of your favorite vegetables to make fried rice, the same is true with the meats.
 Use whatever you have on hand, even leftover pulled pork, pork sausage, steak, chicken or shrimp.

 Don’t have meat?
 Don’t worry.
-Just scramble an extra egg for your protein source.
+Just scramble an extra egg for your protein source or stir in some tofu.

 Ingredients

-- 2 TBS extra virgin olive oil, divided
+- 2 tablespoon extra virgin olive oil divided

 - 1 teaspoon sesame oil